apache/www-site/content/security/committers.md

 Projects that wish to use other processes **may** do so, but **must** clearly and publicly document their process and have `security@` review it before they begin using it.

-**Note**: Do **not** make information about the vulnerability public until it isformally announced at the end of this process.
+**Note**: Do **not** make information about the vulnerability public until it is formally announced at the end of this process.
 That means, for example, that you should **not** create a Jira ticket to track the issue, since that would make the issue public.
-Messages associated with any commits should **not** make ANY reference to the security nature of the commit.
+Messages associated with any commits should **not** make any reference to the security nature of the commit.

 ### Report